mattermost/mattermost-plugin-ai/README.md

 Once you have been approved, you can create a new OpenAI resource.
 With the resource created you get access to the API key and the endpoint url clicking in keys and endpoints option of the menu.

 Finally you have to deploy the model that you are going to use, normally gpt-35-turbo, clicking in "Model deployments", and managing the models from there.
+(TIP: don't select auto-update on your deployed model, it will auto-downgrade it to 0301 within about 5-10 minutes)

 Configure the API key and the endpoint url for OpenAI Compatible in the system console and configure a default model like `gpt-35-turbo`.